W7k-J/W7k-J.github.io/Architecture.md

 [2022 Muzeum Apple Polska, Warsaw](https://w7k.pl/Muzeum-Apple/)

-2022 Concept design of an new building connected with exisiting hospital (7500 m²) including Emergency department, ICU, sterile department, and operating block – with A.Wąś, T.Zawisza, A.Zaboklicki.
+2022 Concept design of a new building connected with an existing hospital (7500 m²) including Emergency department, ICU, sterile department, and operating block – with A.Wąś, T.Zawisza, A.Zaboklicki.

 2022 Concept design of a superstructure and refurbishment of an existing hospital (4500 m²) including Emergency department, ICU,